Germain24/Portfolio-Backtest/English/README.md

 ## Analyse results

-We are going to make an portfolio based on our database :
+We are going to make a portfolio based on our database :